 We communicate with the management and Those Charged with Governance regarding, among other matters, the planned scope and timing of the audit and significant audit findings, including any significant deficiencies in internal control that we identify during our audit.

 For Dr. Mohamed Al-Amri & Co.,

-Jamal M. Al-Amri Certified Public Accountant

-Registration No. 331
+Jamal M. Al-Amri Certified Public Accountant Registration No. 331 Signal of the state of the stat

-Riyadh, on: 20 Rajab 1441(H) Corresponding to: 15 March 2020 (G)
+Riyadh, on: 4 Sha'ban 1442 (H) Corresponding to: 17 March 2020 (G)